canonical/certification-docs/Policy_Guide.rst

 * Publishing of certificates is instantaneous as soon as the certificate is marked as passing.

-* Replies to inquiries should happen within 2 business days (this only applies to replies, it does not imply that a resolution to any inquiry will occur within that time).
+* Replies to inquiries should happen within 3 business days (this only applies to replies, it does not imply that a resolution to any inquiry will occur within that time).

-* Web updates should be completed within 3 - 4 business weeks depending on the necessary changes to the website and when those changes are requested as they must undergo a completely different development and acceptance procedure that has a minimum 3 week development cycle.

 * Hardware enablement or bug fixing has no set timeframe due to the nature of those issues.
 Bugs will be resolved as quickly as we can; however,